Free Tax Refund Calculator

 $7,430

-How is a tax refund calculated?
+How accurate is a tax refund calculator?

 How long does it take to get a tax refund?

-Should I itemize or take the standard deduction?
+Should I itemize deductions or take the standard deduction?